Nethanialtan/myGithubActions/README.md

 6. Same step as item 4 above.
 Staticside icon status shown Red icon
 7. Correct the code, back to code, correct main.py code and run the main.py again & commit changes.
 If code no issue, staticside icon will show green check
 8. Any error, Github will notify via email
+9. Tap on Actions, you will abel to review all Events, status & Branch on all your actions of the above
+10. Many error shown on the code and no major issue, the webpage still able auto update, link to the correct URL, as below

 # Click this [myGithubActions](https://nethanialtan.github.io/myGithubActions/)

+## Installing

+## Executing the program

+## Dependencies

+## License

+## Acknowledgments